We Don't Need Another Hero (Thunderdome): Cover versions

-On March 2016, Seal and Jencarlos Canela performed a cover of the song during the Fox television special The Passion.
+In March 2016, Seal and Jencarlos Canela performed a cover of the song during the Fox television special The Passion.
 In the narrative, Pontius Pilate (Seal) is torn at sentencing Jesus (Jencarlos) to death; the lyrics were amended to remove the reference to Thunderdome, which was replaced with "the love we know".

 On May 19, 2023, Swedish rock band Ghost released a version of the song on their Phantomime covers EP.